The following information sheet is intended to assist patients preparing for breast reduction surgery with Dr Nicholas Lotz.

 Excessive size of the breasts can cause many problems including neck ache, back pain, difficult exercising and rashes in the skin creases under the breasts.

 Breast reduction surgery to reduce the size of the breasts may help to alleviate some of these problems as well as improving your ability to exercise without discomfort from your breasts.

 This is one of the most common procedures performed in our practice, and is associated with one of the highest degrees of patient satisfaction following surgery.

-The reduction in size to put your body back into proportion can also improve your self-esteem and enable you to wear clothes that do not need to hide the size of your breasts.
-As well as reducing your breast size, your breasts will also be lifted so that they sit in a more pleasing position.
+The reduction in size to put your body back into proportion can also enable you to wear clothes that do not need to hide the size of your breasts.
+As well as reducing your breast size, your breasts will also be lifted so that they sit in a better position relative to your torso.

 Timing of Breast Reduction Surgery

 Breast reduction surgery can be performed at any time once your breasts have finished developing.